 In Iowa, driving under the influence (DUI) is generally referred to as "operating while intoxicated" (OWI).
 Under Iowa's OWI laws, a person can be convicted of OWI for driving a motor vehicle:

 License revocation.
 The Iowa Department of Motor Vehicles (DMV) generally revokes the license of any driver who is arrested for OWI and fails or refuses to take a chemical test.
-A person fails a chemical test if the results indicate the presence of a controlled substance or other drug, a BAC of .08% or more (get an estimate of the number of drinks it takes to hit the limit), or a combination of alcohol and drugs.
+A person fails a chemical test if the results indicate the presence of a controlled substance or other drug, a BAC of .08% or more, or a combination of alcohol and drugs.

 The DMV will revoke the offender's license for one year if the driver: